cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 $ git checkout <BRANCH NAME>
 $ git pull
 ```
 Once the repository clone is obtained, please follow the instructions above to spin up the stack on the remote machine.
-In order to access the exposed endpoints, e.g. `http://<host IP>:3838/blazegraph/ui`, please note that the respective ports might potentially be opened on the remote machine first.
+In order to access the exposed endpoints, e.g. `http://<host IP>:3838/blazegraph/ui`, please make sure that the respective ports are open on the remove machine.

 Some issues have been encountered in interacting with the GeoServer GUI when running remotely (e.g. inability to remove layers, edit CRS information, etc.).
 In such cases, please try [forwarding the port] used by the stack to your local machine after having established the SSH tunnel (e.g. via VSCode for remote development).
 This ensures that Geoserver becomes available at `http://localhost:3838/geoserver/` as compared to e.g. `http://165.232.172.16:3838/geoserver/`, which seems to solve most of the issues encountered.